 IR35: HR guide

-In this HR guide I discuss IR35 and, in particular, the changes which came into effect in April 2021.
+In this HR guide I discuss IR35 and the changes to responsibility for compliance.

 What is IR35?